How to Prioritize Vulnerabilities

 Watch our webinar on reframing risk prioritization for more valuable information and insights.

-Vulnerability management prioritization presents the following challenges to organizations:
+Vulnerability prioritization presents the following challenges to organizations:

 The Brinqa platform is a comprehensive cyber risk management solution that addresses modern vulnerability management challenges.
-Brinqa unifies findings from various security tools and goes beyond CVSS scores using Smart Scoring and Brinqa risk-scoring best practices developed from years of successful implementations with Fortune 500 customers.
+Brinqa unifies findings from various security tools and goes beyond CVSS scores, using Smart Scoring and best practices developed from years of successful implementations with Fortune 500 customers.
 Personalized vulnerability scores are created according to business priorities with unique risk factors, ensuring optimal prioritization of discovered vulnerabilities.

 Brinqa’s Cyber Risk Graph further enhances these scores with asset context, giving you a holistic picture of your attack surface.
 The platform streamlines remediation efforts through automated ticket creation, assignment and tracking that syncs bi-directionally with popular IT service management (ITSM) tools.